 We all have thoughts and we all have emotions, but do we understand the connection between the two?
 Can we control the two or are we feeling what we don’t want to feel and thinking thoughts that we don’t want to think?
 Let me explain.

-The fact as I discussed before is that we can only control our thoughts to a degree and sometimes our emotions can have a life of there own.
-Sadly too many people just except this fact and carry on in life with thoughts and beliefs that produce thoughts of depressing, anxious, self loathing, self destructive, or just simply negative patterns.
+The fact as I discussed before is that we can only control our thoughts to a degree and sometimes our emotions can have a life of their own.
+Sadly too many people just except this fact and carry on in life with thoughts and beliefs that produce depression, anxiety, self destructiveness, or just simply negative patterns.
 This in turn pulls that person lower and lower and it becomes their norm.
 Its easy to except this downward spiral, because its easy to be a negative person.
-It takes a little more effort to be positive and for some people they are naturally more positive.
-But we all may struggle with trying to be more positive.
+It takes a little more effort to be positive and upbeat.
+Some people are naturally more positive, but we can all improve.
+We all may struggle with trying to have a more positive outlook in life.
 We all have bad days and thats normal, but if these bad days become weeks then months, we have a problem.
-So why do people fall into this trap, and can it be reversed?
+So why do people fall into this trap of feeling down for long periods of time, and can it be reversed?

 Can negative thoughts be reversed?

 You see our thoughts are as a result of our beliefs.
 For example if you feel fear when you see a tiger, the fear is an emotional response based of your thoughts, your thoughts are as a result that you believe the tiger is a danger (and rightfully so).
 However here is another example of how things can get confusing.
-A client of mine we’ll call her Anne.
-Anne would react with sadness and guilt when she saw herself in a mirror.
+I’ll change her name, Anne would react with sadness and guilt when she saw herself in a mirror.
 She had an eating disorder, and when she saw food she felt it was the enemy.
 She was depressed and had a super low self esteem.
 Feelings of anxiety, depression, and guilt.
 Here is why.
-She was bullied when she was younger and this abuser used to call her fat and ugly and that nobody would find her attractive or marry her.
-Eventually the abuse ended, and years later a relationship failed and she blamed herself.
-It all came back what the bully had said, she believed she was overweight and this would effect her relationship status.
+She was bullied when she was younger and the bully used to call her fat and ugly and that nobody would find her attractive or marry her (the bully was her mother).
+Eventually the abuse ended, and years later after a relationship failed, she blamed herself.
+It all came back what the bully had said, she believed she was overweight and this would effect her relationships.
 She looked at her body and hated the way she looked.
 She took an irrational view that her boyfriend left her for a slimmer girl.
-The belief she was fat she now believed it.
+She now believed it.
 She feared being overweight because she believed it would cause hurt, pain, and loss.
 This then produced anxiety when she ate or saw herself in a mirror.
-She would feel depressed for she felt she was overweight due to eating, this caused depression and guilt.
+She would feel depressed, she felt she was overweight due to eating, this caused depression and guilt.
 To put it simply: